Skip to main content

 How insurers underwrite real estate agent applications

-Real estate sales roles are treated as a low-risk, white-collar occupation across the panel, with two factors driving most of the underwriting outcome: income tier and the proportion of manual or site-based work.
-Several panel insurers explicitly split real estate agents into two tiers based on an income threshold of $120,000 per year.
-Agents earning above $120,000, or holding a relevant degree, generally land in the top professional band with longer benefit periods and access to a broader cover suite; agents earning below $120,000 without a relevant degree land one tier down, which translates into higher Life and Crisis Recovery rates per unit of cover even though benefit periods to age 65 and own-occupation TPD remain available.
-A separate, lighter tier is used where the role involves any hands-on or light manual work.
-Property managers are treated as a quite separate category, with insurers commonly distinguishing between office-only property managers, property managers not living on the premises they manage, and resident property managers or caretakers, the last of these is rated noticeably higher because of the overlap with maintenance and caretaker duties.
-Auctioneers are typically split by whether livestock is involved.
-Commission-based income structures are the other recurring sizing question.
+Real estate sales roles are treated as a lower-risk, white-collar occupation across our panel of 9 insurers, and two things tend to drive the outcome: your income level and how much of your work is hands-on or on-site.
+Several insurers split real estate agents into two tiers around an income threshold.
+Agents above that income, or holding a relevant degree, generally land in the top professional band with the longest benefit periods and the broadest cover choice; agents below it without a relevant degree sit a tier down, which mostly means a higher life and trauma rate per unit of cover, even though long benefit periods and own-occupation disability cover are still available.
+A separate, lighter tier is used where the role involves some hands-on or light manual work, such as installing signs or moving furniture for staging.
+Property managers are treated as quite a different category, and a property manager who lives on the premises they manage is rated noticeably higher because the role overlaps with caretaking and maintenance.
+Auctioneers are usually split by whether livestock is involved.
+Commission-based income is the other recurring question when sizing cover.

 How the 9-insurer panel treats real estate agents